brillout/wildcard-api/docs/rpc.template.md

 whereas with REST/GraphQL
 the frontned uses schema operations.

+// RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.
+The question whether to use RPC or REST/GraphQL boils down to the following question: is a schema required?
 Both the schema approach and the schemaless approach have their benefits which we now discuss.